giocaizzi/pysurfline/docs/_sources/index.rst.txt

 ======================================

-Get the surf forecast for any spot listed on `Surfline <https://www.surfline.com>`_.
+Get the surf forecasts for any spot listed on `Surfline <https://www.surfline.com>`_.

-Quickly get the forecast data as a `pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_ and plot surf forecast with `matplotlib <https://matplotlib.org/stable/>`_ to visualize the conditions of your favorite surf spot.
+Quickly get the forecast data as a `pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_ and plot surf forecasts with `matplotlib <https://matplotlib.org/stable/>`_ to visualize the conditions of your favorite surf spot.

 - **Surf** (wave min and max)
 - **Wind** (speed and direction)